amaranth-lang/rfcs/text/0012-better-clock-domains.md

 and/or default changes could be considered pertinent but are not required.

+After some testing, it was noticed that the way to use EnableInserter changes, an example is given at the end.

-The main difficulty is that implementing is cleanly will require some fundamental modifications to the way the implementation works.
+The main difficulty is that implementing it cleanly will require some fundamental modifications to the way the implementation works.
 But at least having a clear target can help.